mariaashfaq02/smart-task-manager/README.md

 # Step 2: Navigate to the project directory.
 cd smart-task-manager

+# Step 3: Navigate to frontend directory.
+cd frontend

+# Step 4: Install the necessary dependencies.
+npm install

+# Step 5: Start the development server with auto-reloading and an instant preview.
+npm run dev

+#Step 6: Navigate to backend directory in another terminal.
+cd backend

-# Step 3: Install the necessary dependencies.
+# Step 7: Install the necessary dependencies.
-npm i
+npm install

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 8: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```